A Look at the Uncrystallised Funds Pension Lump Sum (UFPLS)

 Who isn’t able to take advantage of UFPLS?

-Schemes or provider don’t have to offer this UFPLS flexibility
+Schemes or providers don’t have to offer this UFPLS flexibility

-Flexibility through UFPLS will be available legislatively i.e. via a statutory override to existing scheme rules, but this does not mean that schemes or providers have to offer it.
-Many will do so however as it will allow them to offer increased flexibility, without the need to provide full flexi-access drawdown.
+Flexibility through UFPLS is available legislatively even where the scheme rules do not allow it (via a statutory override to existing scheme rules), but this does not mean that schemes or providers have to offer it.

 Two More Points to Remember…